tompadree/freeFall/README.md

 # FreeFall
-FreeFall is library for detecting free fall of the android device.
+FreeFall is a library for detecting free fall of the android device.
 It is based on the accelerometer sensor inside mobile phones. https://developer.android.com/guide/topics/sensors/sensors_motion#sensors-motion-accel

 Project also contain sample app for testing the library.